Need to know

 Used to the same old tired minibar offerings?
 (We’re looking at you, Pringles and salted peanuts.)
 You’ll perk up at the stash of thoughtfully sourced in-room treats at the Old Clare, which include: Zozoko chocolates, beef jerky, Byron Bay Cookies, Thomas Chipman crisps, grapefruit fizzy pop and bottled cocktails.

 Rooftop pool; two restaurants; bar (plus a pool bar in summer); gym; free WiFi throughout.
 In rooms: TV, desk, minibar, Triumph & Disaster bath products.

 If your ideal city break involves wallowing in a bath, skip the Connell rooms, which have a shower (all the rest have tubs for two).
 The suites come with plummy heritage features, most notably the brewery HQ’s original boardroom, ceilings, timber panelling – even men’s urinals – in the vast C.U.B.
 Suite.
 If you’ve got a soft spot for pigs, book the Mary O’ Suite, named after Mary O’Shea: a local woman who used to maraud around Chippendale seeking slaughterhouse off-cuts for her pigs.
 (There’s nothing porcine about the suite, though.)

 Sydney could do with more rooftop swimming pools.
 The Old Clare is helping to redress the balance with its lofty lap pool set on timber decking – hot property in summer, thanks to the pool bar and city views.

-The hotel plans on opening a day spa in early 2016.
+The hotel plans on opening a spa in May 2017.